vscode-shellcheck/vscode-shellcheck/README.md

 ## Acknowledgements

-This extension is based on [hoovercj's vscode-haskell-linter](https://github.com/hoovercj/vscode-haskell-linter).
+This extension is based on [hoovercj's Haskell Linter](https://github.com/hoovercj/vscode-haskell-linter).